secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

     -  True-ups to an original partner opportunity.
 - The opportunity must be new to our sales team, and can be for a new or existing customer.
 - This can be for either a resale or referral opportunity.
 - The partner is expected to assist the GitLab Sales team in closing the sale.
+It does not mean that the SAL is not involved.
+- PIO can be a lead you have been working forever and cannot convert - partner intros or partner services creates conversion or expansion.
+- If a partner helps upsell or expand an opportunity, the entire opportunity qualifies as PIO.
 - For US Public Sector, each unique customer opportunity within a single government program can be partner initiated.
 - For resale, the partner receives an upfront discount that is dependent on the partners track within the GitLab Partner Program.
-- Referral rebate payments are paid out at the end of each GitLab fiscal quarter
+- Referral rebate payments are paid out no later than 45 after the end of each GitLab fiscal quarter.
 - The determination of PIO is at the sales rep & CAM determination and tracked via SFDC opportunities.

 **Partner Assist Opportunity**
-- Any opportunity where the partner assists our sales team to close the deal.
+- Any opportunity where the partner assists our sales team in closing the deal.
-- This may be a customer demo, an executive introduction meeting, delivery of services, etc.
+- This assistance may include any or all of the following: a customer demo/POV, an executive introduction meeting, delivery of services, helping with the transaction, financing.
+Often this is leveraging the partner's incumency.
 - Partners need to submit a Deal Registration for Partner Assist.
 Since it is for a GitLab sourced opportunity, it does not qualify for PIO, but should be tagged as Partner Assist in Salesforce.
 - The determination of Partner Assist is at the sales rep & CAM determination and tracked via SFDC opportunities.

 **Partner Fulfill Opportunity**
 - Any opportunity that was fulfilled by a partner but closed independently via the GitLab sales team.